 A donor is expected to publish either a country strategy or a MoU for each recipient country relating to their current activities.
 We look for a country strategy paper (B03), country-level MoU (B13) or MoU (A09) for each of these recipient countries.

-For organisation-level documents, we determine the recipient country for these documents by first checking the ‘recipient-country’ code for the ‘document-link’.
-If this is not present, we attempt to extract a country name from the document title.
-For activity-level documents, we check the ‘recipient-country’ code of the activity.
+For organisation-level documents, we determine the recipient country for these documents by checking an official source (such as an annual report or donor data portal) to get a list of countries in which the donor worked and directly implemented projects within the last year.
+This is used as the denominator when calculating the score.
+The IATI organisation file is then consulted for the full list of country strategy or MoU documents and checked against the total list of countries.

 Points are awarded for the proportion of recipient countries that have an associated country strategy or MoU.